 What does stamp duty holiday mean?

 A Stamp Duty Holiday is a temporary break of tax paid under stamp duty.
 Stamp duty is the percentage of tax paid to the government on the purchase of a property.
-Stamp Duty and Land Tax (SDLT) is a type of tax applied to reduce the amount of money landlords can make from property appreciation.
+Stamp Duty is a type of tax applied to reduce the amount of money landlords can make from property appreciation.

-Typically, a stamp duty holiday completely excludes stamp duty tax or reduces it in staggering amounts as the price of property gets more expensive.
+Typically, a stamp duty holiday completely excludes stamp duty tax or reduces it in staggering amounts.
+This happens as the price of property gets more expensive.

-For example, someone who bought a £450,000 house in the July 2020 stamp duty holiday paid no stamp duty and land tax whereas a year before they would have to pay 5% at £22,500.
+For example, someone who bought a £450,000 house in the July 2020 stamp duty holiday paid no stamp duty whereas a year before they would have to pay 5% at £22,500.
 This is a big difference when purchasing a property.

 When was the stamp duty holiday introduced?

-The most recent stamp duty holiday lasted from the 1st of July 2021 to the 30th of September 2021.
+The last stamp duty holiday was introduced on the 1st of July 2021 to the 30th of September 2021.
 However, there have been a few stamp duty holidays throughout history.

 Why was the stamp duty holiday introduced?

-In recent times, this holiday was introduced to kickstart the economy after the pandemic.
+The stamp duty holiday was actually introduced to kickstart the economy after the pandemic.

-There were other similar schemes in place, unrelated to property, to help stimulate the economy in general like the eat-out-to-help-out scheme.
+There were other similar schemes in place, unrelated to property too.
+For instance, a lot of people will remember the eat-out-to-help-out scheme.
 They all used government funding to encourage spending and allow businesses to start earning money again.

 Who will benefit from the stamp duty holiday?

-In the original implementation of the stamp duty holiday, Wales and Scotland followed suit by reducing their stamp duty equivalents; Land & Buildings Transaction Tax in Scotland, and Land Transaction Tax in Wales.
+The countries of England, Wales and Scotland all benefit from stamp duty holiday.
+In the original implementation of the stamp duty holiday, Wales and Scotland followed suit.
+This happened by these countries also reducing their stamp duty equivalents.
+These are Land & Buildings Transaction Tax in Scotland, and Land Transaction Tax in Wales.

 How much could you have saved in the stamp duty holiday?

-The maximum amount someone buying a home could save.
-This is dependent on whether you are buying a first or second home too.
+In the stamp duty holiday, the maximum amount someone buying a home could save would have been dependent on whether you bought a first or second home.
 For an accurate stamp duty calculator for your second home check out our website.